Improving lab workflows with automated NGS library preparation

 Benefits of automating NGS library preparation

-Improving staff satisfaction: Library preparation automation offers the opportunity to overcome these challenges while improving the efficiency and accuracy of the process.
-Repetitive tasks are performed by automated tools, in parallel to staff working on alternative projects making the processing time efficient and increasing productivity.
+Improving staff satisfaction: Library preparation automation offers the opportunity to overcome these challenges while improving the efficiency, reproducibility and accuracy of the process.
+Repetitive tasks are performed by automated tools, in parallel to staff working on alternative projects making the processing time efficient and increasing lab productivity.

 Reliability and accuracy: The automated NGS library preparation workflows are more reliable and consistent, overcoming the nuances of manual pipetting errors and human error.
 Utilising automated liquid handling machines such as the Agilent Bravo, within Automata’s open, integrated automation solution, laboratories can increase the accuracy of the library preparation protocol, by reducing the number of human touchpoints making NGS libraries more reliably produced with less need for retesting.